MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/scenarios/tenant-deployments.md

 Attributes:

-- Multiple Azure Active Directory tenants – Internal in organization or with partners
+- Multiple Azure Active Directory tenants – Internal in organization or with partners.
-- Multiple environments Development, Test and Production
+- Multiple environments development, test, and production.
-- End to end ALM Process for enterprise wide applications with thousands of users or applications shared across organizations
+- End-to-end ALM Process for enterprise-wide applications with thousands of users or applications shared across organizations.
-- Fusion Development Teams of Makers, Pro Developers, administrators from within and outside the organization
+- Fusion development teams of makers, pro developers, and administrators from within and outside the organization.

 ## Factors to consider

-- Does ALM for Low Code solutions introduce new concepts to parts of the business that hasn't been exposed to them before?
+- Does ALM for low-code solutions introduce new concepts to parts of the business that hasn't been exposed to them before?

 - Would a demo deployment provide an environment to allow the different [personas](../personas.md) to experiment and accelerate adoption of ALM processes?